adamsiwiec1/adamsiwiec1/README.md

 ## Skills

 Skills?
 What are those?
 Who the hell even writes code anymore, just throw it into chatgippity or whatevs.

-It depends who you're asking.
-According to the HR department, professional spreadsheet gurus (aka, PMs), or CEOs who spend the weekend (aka Sunday-Saturday) on their boat, and only show up to mess things up when their wife gets mad at them, I'm useless.
+According to the HR department, professional spreadsheet gurus (aka, PMs), or CEOs who spend the weekend (aka Sunday-Saturday) on their boat, I have no skills.

 In all seriousness, there's no boundary to my skills.
 In a matter of days or weeks, depending on the complexity, I'll:
 1. Write a proprietary, one-of-a-kind, software for your IoT product,